zcyph/jellyrig/README.md

 `sudo nano /etc/systemd/system/jellyrig.service`

 You'll have an empty file.
-Enter the following in the file:
+Enter the following in the file, substituting the paths for your own as needed:

 ```[Unit]
 Description=jellyrig